tsolakp/bpst/README.md

 Provide REST service to manage Blood sample data for patients.

 The `/sample` endpoint provides CRUD operation to add/get/delete blood sample markers.

 The `/sample-report` endpoint will provide the percentage of patients that have similar blood marker levels against a single blood sample.

+The `/sample-stats` endpoint will provide histogram distribution of sample marker levels across patients..

+The sample blood marker levels have been taken from [here](https://www.healthline.com/health/blood-tests#important-blood-tests).

 To run the application: